 80×60 cm

-Nowadays, for the Jewish people, the Wailing Wall is the most accessible and largest place to pray near the former Sanctuary.
-The space in front of the Wall is never empty: it is filled by an army of prayers from early dawn to late night.
-During the morning, afternoon and evening prayers, people from the community gather here to pray.
-Walking through them, we can gain insight into the customs of the many Jewish communities that have returned home from all over the world, preserving different traditions, and experience the “gathering of scattering” promised by the prophets, the return of the people of Israel to their own land.
+Today, for Jewish people, the Western Wall is the most accessible and largest site if they wish to pray near the former Temple Mount.
+The plaza in front of the Wall is never empty: from early dawn until late at night, it is filled with crowds of worshippers.
+During morning, afternoon, and evening prayer times, countless minyanim—or prayer communities—gather here.
+Walking among them, we gain insight into the customs of the Jewish community—which has returned from all corners of the world, preserving countless different traditions—and we experience the “gathering of the exiles” promised by the prophets: the return of the people of Israel to their own land.